-Illinois Department of Commerce and Economic Opportunity

-Office of Community Development

-1 West Old State Capitol Plaza

-Springfield, Illinois 62701
+Illinois Department of Commerce and Economic Opportunity Office of Community Development 1 West Old State Capitol Springfield, Illinois 62701

-Applications must be submitted by the submission deadline of Thursday, January 19, 2023, no later than 5:00 p.m.
-Facsimile and e-mailed submissions will not be accepted.
+Applications for the competitive Housing Rehabilitation component must be submitted by the submission deadline of Thursday, January 19, 2023 no later than 5:00 p.m.
+Facsimile submissions will not be accepted.